Health Tips & News

 For families planning to travel internationally over the summer months, now is an excellent time to review your families’ immunization status with your private health care provider to make sure you and your family are sufficiently protected against diseases such as polio, measles, mumps and pertussis.
 Preventable diseases once thought to be eliminated are resurfacing, some even reaching epidemic proportions.
 The Center for Disease Control (CDC) and the World Health Organization (WHO) have issued traveler guidelines that you may want to review and discuss with your private health care provider particularly if you are planning to travel to any of the following locations: Pakistan, Cameroon, Syria, Afghanistan, Equatorial Guinea, Ethiopia, Iraq, Israel, Somalia, or Nigeria.

-Travelers also may be impacted by new WHO Polio Vaccination Recommendations in countries with ongoing poliovirus transmission.
+Travelers also may be impacted by Polio Vaccination Recommendations in countries with ongoing poliovirus transmission.
 Your primary care provider should be able to address these recommendations with you.
-In addition, it has been recommended that travelers to or from all 10 countries should be given a WHO/IHR International Certificate of Vaccination or Prophylaxis:
+In addition, it has been recommended that travelers to or from all 10 countries should be given an International Certificate of Vaccination or Prophylaxis: International Certificate of Vaccination or Prophylaxis (ICVP)

 For more detailed information regarding polio, measles, mumps, and pertussis, please visit the CDC website by using the following links: